BRP Inc.: Snowmobiles

 Notable competitors included the Aktiv Snow Trac ST4 from Sweden, Thiokol, and Tucker Sno-Cat from the USA.
 The Snow Trac was produced, virtually unchanged, until 1981, but it was successful, with over 2,000 units sold, and it was used all over the globe for exploration and commercial purposes, as well as the 1972 Winter Olympics in Sapporo, Japan.
-Tucker Sno-Cat grew to become one of the world's largest builders of these vehicles, and currently produces a wide range of large commercial and exploration vehicles from its location in Medford, Oregon, USA.
-Thiokol produced many popular units, notably the Imp, Super Imp, and Spryte models, but changed ownership and name several times before going out of business in 2000 as the Logan Machine Company and manufacturer of the LMC brand.
+Tucker Sno-Cat grew to become one of the world's largest builders of these vehicles, and produces a range of large commercial and exploration vehicles from its location in Medford, Oregon, USA.
+Thiokol produced popular units, notably the Imp, Super Imp, and Spryte models, but changed ownership and name several times before going out of business in 2000 as the Logan Machine Company and manufacturer of the LMC brand.

 Development of the small snowmobile

 Armand dreamed of developing a fast, lightweight snowmobile that could carry one or two people.
 In the early 1950s, Armand set aside his dream to focus on developing his company's other tracked vehicles.
 But by the end of the decade, smaller, more efficient engines had been developed and were starting to come on the market.
 Armand resumed his efforts to build a "miniature" snowmobile.
 He worked alongside his eldest son Germain, who shared his father's mechanical talents.
 Armand and Germain developed several prototypes of the lightweight snowmobile and finally, the first Bombardier snowmobile went on sale in 1959.

-The Ski-Doo was originally intended to be named the "Ski-Dog" because Bombardier meant it to be a practical vehicle to replace the dogsled for hunters and trappers.
+The Ski-Doo was intended to be named the "Ski-Dog" because Bombardier meant it to be a practical vehicle to replace the dogsled for hunters and trappers.
 By accident, a printer misinterpreted the name and printed "Ski-Doo" in the first sales brochure.
 Public interest in the small snowmobiles grew quickly.
 Suddenly a new winter sport was born, centred in Quebec.
 In the first year, Bombardier sold 225 Ski-Doos; four years later, 8,210 were sold.
 But Armand was reluctant to focus too much on the Ski-Doo and move resources away from his all-terrain vehicles.
-He vividly remembered his earlier business setbacks that forced him to diversify.
 Armand slowed down promotion of the Ski-Doo line to prevent it from dominating the other company products but still dominate the entire snowmobile industry.
-The snowmobiles produced were of exceptional quality and performance, earning a better reputation than the rival Polaris and Arctic Cat brands of motor sleds.
+The snowmobiles produced earned a better reputation than the rival Polaris and Arctic Cat brands of motor sleds.
 In 1971, Bombardier completed the purchase of the Moto-Ski company to expand the Ski-Doo line and eliminate a competitor from the marketplace.